pitt-crc/keystone-api/docs/install/docker.md

 1. The `cache` service acts as a job queue for background tasks.
 Note the mounting of cache data onto the host machine to ensure data persistence between container restarts.
 2. The `db` service defines the application database.
 User credentials are defined as environmental variables in the `db.env` file.
 Note the mounting of database data onto the host machine to ensure data persistence between container restarts.
-3. The `api` service instantiates the Keystone API application.
+3. The `api` service defines the Keystone API application.
 It migrates the database schema, configures static file hosting, and launches the API behind a production quality web server.
 4. The `celery-worker` service executes background tasks for the API application.
-It executes using the same base image as the `api` service.
+It uses the same base image as the `api` service.
 5. The `celery-beat` service handles task scheduling for the `celery-worker` service.
-It executes using the same base image as the `api` service.
+It uses the same base image as the `api` service.

-The following example files define the minimal required settings for deploying the recipe.
+The following examples define the minimal required settings for deploying the recipe.
 The `DJANGO_SETTINGS_MODULE="keystone_api.main.settings"` setting is required by the application.

 !!! important

     The settings provided below are intended for demonstrative purposes only.
-    These values should be customized to meet the needs at hand and credentials should be changed to secure values.
+    These values are not iherintly secure and should be customized to meet the needs at hand.

 === "api.env"